hjyhera/RL-FC-Augmentation/README.md

 > **Table 3:** Ablation study on the contribution of each reward component.
 Removing any single objective leads to performance degradation, confirming the necessity of the multi-objective framework.

 ### 2. Impact of Scalarization Strategy
-We investigated the effect of reward scalarization strategies.
+We investigated the effect of reward scalarization strategies: uniform vs. tuned weights.

 <p align="center">
   <img src="./images/Table4.png" width="60%" alt="Scalarization Strategy">